Last Updated: October 5, 2024

 Muggsy Bogues is a retired American basketball player, most well known as being "the shortest guy" in the NBA.
 Muggsy Bogues has a net worth of $14 million.
 Bogues was the shortest player to ever play in the NBA, measuring at 5 ft 3 in.
 By comparison, the average height of an NBA player is 6 ft 7 in.

-Muggsy Boguese's career in the NBA lasted for 14 seasons, where he played for 4 teams as a point guard.
-For ten of those seasons, he played with the Charlotte Hornets, which was the most well-known period of his career.
+Muggsy's career in the NBA lasted 14 seasons, during which time he played for four teams as a point guard.
+The most well-known period of his career was ten seasons with the Charlotte Hornets.
 He also played for the Washington Bullets, Golden State Warriors, and Toronto Raptors.

 Career Earnings